dart-lang/dart-pad/pkgs/dartpad_ui/README.md

 2. Start the backend as instructed in [dart_services/README](../dart_services/README.md)

-3. Run and open UI

-   Pass parameter `channel=localhost` to the UI.
+3. Run and open UI either by selecting VS code configuration for local backend or by passing parameter `channel=localhost` to the UI, for example, with this command:

-   This command will start and open the UI connected to local backend:

     ```
     flutter run -d chrome --web-port 8888 --web-browser-flag "--disable-web-security" \